-SARs vest in tranches prescribed at the grant date, and each tranche is considered a separate award with its own vesting period and fair value.
+SARs vest in tranches prescribed by the board of directors at the grant date, and each tranche is considered a separate award with its own vesting period and fair value.
+All SARs issued to date cliff vest after three years.
 Until SARs vest, compensation expense is measured based on the fair value of the SARs at the end of each reporting period, using the Black-Scholes option pricing model.
 The fair value of the liability is remeasured at the end of each reporting period and adjusted at the settlement date when the intrinsic value is realized.